Brora Development Trust

 Brora Development Trust is the known as name for Brora and District Action Group and is a Scottish Charitable Incorporated Organisation (SC043968) and is managed by a board of 7 voluntary Trustees.

-To help ensure the delivery and development of a comprehensive programme of projects in line with a three-year work plan, the Trust currently employs a full time Development Manager, a part time Project Officer and a team of 6 part-time Youth Workers to deliver a comprehensive programme of work.
+To help ensure the delivery and development of a comprehensive programme of projects in line with a three-year work plan, the Trust currently employs a full time Development Manager and a team of Youth Workers, to deliver a comprehensive programme of work.

 The 2023-2026 work plan has been organised into five thematic programmes: Social; Community; Economic; Environment and Placemaking.
 These themes emerged from the community consultation conducted in the last quarter of 2022.